 Why Choose a Career in Print?

-Why Choose a Career in Print?
-Because Print is All Around You.
+Why Choose a Career in Graphics Manufacturing?
+Because it is All Around You.

 Yes, in this digital world where you can read an ebook on your phone, printing is as necessary as ever.
-Print is more than just ink on a sheet of paper.
-Look around you – the programs at the game, the billboards by the road, the wrap on a delivery vehicle, the label on your favorite frozen pizza, the packaging that your iPad comes in – Print is fundamental to daily life.
+Graphics manufacturing is more than just ink on a paper or plastic.
+Look around you – the programs at the game, the billboards by the road, the wrap on a delivery vehicle, the label on your favorite frozen pizza, the packaging that your iPad comes in – the products the graphics manufacturing industry preoduces is fundamental to daily life.

-Print is necessary for every other industry to conduct business and reach consumers.
-Print gives credibility and stature to a message in a way that other media cannot.
+Graphics manufacturing is necessary for every other industry to conduct business and reach consumers.
+The products we produce gives credibility and stature to a message in a way that other media cannot.
 By integrating with digital channels, Print brings depth and permanence.

-• An interactive print magazine ad that gives you the sensation of test driving a car when you place your smartphone over the rearview mirror
+- An interactive printed magazine ad that gives you the sensation of test driving a car when you place your smartphone over the rearview mirror

 Talented people with a wide spectrum of abilities are necessary in this exciting industry.
 As you begin to explore the careers you may enter after you graduate, we hope you’ll think about joining us in Print.